Team-Kujira/oracle-price-feeder/README.md

 These endpoints are used to query for on-chain data that pertain to oracle functionality and for broadcasting signed pre-vote and vote oracle messages.

+### `healthchecks`

+The `healthchecks` section defines optional healthcheck endpoints to ping on successful oracle votes.
+This provides a simple alerting solution which can integrate with a service like [healthchecks.io](https://healthchecks.io).
+It's recommended to configure additional monitoring since third-party services can be unreliable.

 ## Keyring

 Our keyring must be set up to sign transactions before running the price feeder.